BitEscrow/escrow-sdk/README.md

   * __Designed for trustless environments.__ Signing keys are disposable and have no capacity to sweep funds.
 Terms are signed up-front and verified before deposit.

-  * __Designed to be robust.__ Deposits can be re-used if a contract cancels or expires.
+  * __Designed to be robust.__ Deposits are reusable when a contract cancels or expires.
 Credentials are recoverable via your xpub.
-Refunds are signed upfront and broadcast automatically on expiration.
+Refunds are secured upfront and broadcast automatically on expiration.

 Package Features: